 Delivering bad news is never fun.
-In fact, some people will avoid it at all costs.
-The trouble is, the problems persists and people ignore it.
-Yet, that feeling of discomfort gnaws at you and consistently grows.
+Some people will avoid it at all costs.
+The trouble is, the problems persist, and people ignore it.
+That feeling of discomfort gnaws at you and consistently grows.

 If you don't consider it a motivational speech, your presentation may evolve around bringing people down.
 After all, bad things can still produce needed change, so there is usually some good that can come out of bad news.
 If the tone of your message is depressing, it will scare people and cause them to retreat.

 To deliver bad news, start by recognizing people for what works.
-Celebrate quirks, accomplishments and successes to bring down defenses and show you are aware of the big picture.
+Celebrate quirks, accomplishments, and successes to bring down defenses and show you are aware of the big picture.

 Never deliver bad news to people already on the defensive.
 More than likely, they will take it personally.
 Once the audience

-Next, give the audience some time to soak it all in, while presenting next steps or repercussions.
+Next, give the audience some time to soak it all in, while clarifying next steps or repercussions.

 Next, facilitate open and honest discussion about the news.
 Be accountable for next steps and agree to be transparent.